Is Green Tea Supposed To Be Bitter?

 Keep trying different tea flavors and steeping methods.
 Play around with temperatures and steep times until you find what worksthere are no wrong answers!
 And know that a method that works for one kind of green tea may have a different result for a different green tea.
 There's a whole huge world of tea out there!

 Our Serenity Jasmine Green Tea is a good introductory tea to experiment with, as it is on the more robust side of green teas and can tolerate higher temperatures.
-We recommend steeping 1 teaspoon at 180°F for 3 minutes.
-It gives generously for two infusions.
+We recommend steeping 1 teaspoon at 185°F for 3 minutes.
+It imparts flavor generously for two infusions.
 It also makes a fantastic iced tea, particularly using the cold brew method explained here.